compiled by Christopher Flaherty from various sources

 2.4 What Dr Pepper imitations exist, and where can you find them?

 Interestingly enough, Advertising Age also reported in their December 1, 1997, issue that Coca-Cola was planning to release a brand new knock-off of Dr Pepper sometime in 1999--probably due in no small part to sluggish sales of Mr. Pibb, which had only a 0.6% share of the US soft drink market in 1996, compared to Dr Pepper's 5.8% share.
-However, as of this writing, I have yet to see any evidence that this new concoction has been released anywhere, so maybe Coca-Cola decided to quit while they were ahead--or is that behind?
+Do you suppose Pibb Xtra was the new concoction they were writing about?
+Or did Coca-Cola decide to quit while they were ahead--or is that behind?

 Originally, I had a table here listing 38 different DP clones, but then I saw a web site with a table listing over 50 clones, including pictures and locations where they were all bought, so I decided to leave well enough alone.
 Suffice it to say, if all accounts are accurate, there are over 70 different past and present Dr Pepper imitations out there--and none quite as good as the original, of course.
 If you want to know more, these sites stand out: